pavankat/medium-node-express-mongo-app/README.md

 * In a new tab, directory, run this in the file directory: node --debug ./bin/www
 * In a new tab, run this in the file directory: node-inspector

+##OR

+* couldn't get any of this to work in execution
+	* node debug app.js

+	* then use debugger;

+	* then
+		* cont, c - Continue execution
+		* next, n - Step next
+		* step, s - Step in
+		* out, o - Step out
+		* pause - Pause running code (like pause button in Developer Tools)

 # This is a JEMN STACK CRUD sample app (jQuery, Express.js, mongoDB, Node.js)
 * We'll be leveraging the ajax and dom functions that jQuery provides to make our app a single page app.
 * Express.js is the framework we'll use to handle routing, handling of parameters and rendering of HTML